DEFRA/ai-data-development-standards/docs/tools/promptfoo.md

 A pre-configured GitHub action is available to create automatic tests.

-Promptfoo can also be integrated into Jest and Mocha/Chai testing environments.
+Promptfoo can also be integrated into Jest and Mocha/Chai testing ironments.

 ## Recommended usage